ayushabrol13/ayushabrol13/README.md

 ## 😃 About me

-- This is `Ayush Abrol`, a pre-final year student pursuing my B.Tech in `AI and Data Science` from `IIT Jodhpur`.
+- I'm `Ayush Abrol`, a pre-final year student pursuing my B.Tech in `AI and Data Science` from `IIT Jodhpur`.
 - I'm highly passionate about `Computer Science` and `new technologies`.
 - Working a way through life exploring and learning new `tech stacks`.
 - In addition to this, I'm pretty proficient in fundamentals and implementation of `Data structure and Algorithm concepts`, `Database Systems`, `Object-Oriented Programming`, and `Operating Systems`.